adamlass/shakespeare/README.md

 - MergeSort
 - TrieSort

-Additionally it will print out the duration and the nano seconds used to sort every word.
+Additionally it will print out the duration of the sorting in miliseconds and the nano seconds used to sort every word.